gabrielklein/SensorNode/README.md

 * You can control the leds (no ui yet)
 * You can get temperature
 * You can control 2 relays
+* You can send data to a MQTT server (only send geiger info for now)

 # What you need?